neverfap-deluxe/nfd-api/content/general_premium/_index.md

 Certainly, I don't believe these offerings are strictly necessary from a knowledge point of view, however they're a great addition for those who'd like to explore my ideas further!

+It may help to note as well that these offerings can be accessed in two different ways.
+They can be bought stand-alone, or they can be

+# Patron Tiers

 ## The NeverFap Deluxe Bible

+The NeverFap Deluxe Bible is a ebook that I've decided to put together, which essentially compiles all the guides, articles and practices into a convenient epub format!

-The NeverFap Deluxe Bible is a compiled ebook.
-It doesn't present any new information that isn't already on the website itself, however it reads surprisingly well and is great for those who want
+It doesn't present any information that isn't already on the website itself, however it reads surprisingly well and is great for those who want to experience NeverFap Deluxe in a different format.

+Certainly, not essential.
+But a great way to support NeverFap Deluxe.

+(Patron Tiers )

 ## Awareness+

-## Schedule
+I've written a lot of different practices, however

+## 10 Day Meditation Primer

+## 28 Day Awareness Challenge

-## Interested?
+## Coaching

-There's a few different ways you can pay for these